planetarian/KCDocumentation/KCNavCompFilter.md

 ### Strict count: `=`
 Normally, wildcards (`XX` and `*`) can match additional ships of classes you've already specified in the query.
 For instance, in an example above, `DD XX` can potentially match fleets with two Destroyers.

 If you want greater control over the exact quantities matched of a given class, you can use the 'strict' prefix (`=`).
-This will force the query to *only* match *exactly* the number you specifiy, and the wildcard will no longer be allowed to match that class.
+This will force the query to *only* match *exactly* the number you specify, and the wildcard will no longer be allowed to match that class.

-Example: `BB =2DD *` will match fleets with *one or more* Battleships, and *exactly two* Destroyers. the `=2DD` tells it that the count is *explicit*, and it shouldn't attempt to match additional Destroyers using the `*` wildcard.
+Example: `BB =2DD *` will match fleets with *one or more* Battleships, and *exactly two* Destroyers. the `=2DD` tells it that the count is *strict*, and it shouldn't attempt to match additional Destroyers using the `*` wildcard.

 ## Variable counts
 In more complex queries, you might have more specific requirements for the counts of specific classes.
 There are a number of ways to build more dynamic searches, as outlined in the following sections.